Get in touch with our team

 Core Web Vitals

 The Core Web Vitals (CWV) were introduced as a ranking factor in June 2021.
-This set of metrics measure page experience metrics, including LCP, CLS and FID.
-Sistrix audited the impact of the algorithm impact and found a distinct difference in visibility for domains that performed well for these metrics and domains that performed badly.
+This set of metrics measures page experience metrics, including LCP, CLS and FID.
+Sistrix audited the impact of the algorithm and found a distinct difference in visibility for domains that performed well for these metrics and domains that performed badly.
 You can create your own dashboard to audit a site’s metrics for the CWV using a CruX dashboard.

 Mobile-friendliness

-Mobile-friendliness is a key consideration for ecommerce SEO audits, as it is often the case that users will be browsing on their mobile devices rather than desktop.
+Mobile-friendliness is a key consideration for ecommerce website audits, as it is often the case that users will be browsing on their mobile devices rather than desktop.
 Google even uses mobile-first indexing, which evaluates the mobile-friendliness of the site as part of its ranking algorithm.
 Providing a great mobile experience is therefore paramount, and you can test this using Google’s Mobile-Friendly Test.

 Keyword targeting map